 According to researchers at Ardent Partners, 62% of enterprise leaders view contingent labor as essential to their overall workforce.
 This was true even before the pandemic.

 As hiring processes become more strained, all options are now considered.
 The rules for employees and companies are evolving, and organizations have to consider what a future-ready workforce looks like.
-Remote contingent staffing provides a quick and cost-effective way for businesses to acquire the necessary skills at the right moment.
-Managed services enable companies to scale their staffing levels without the need to develop internal recruitment, hiring, training, and management resources.
+Remote contingent staffing provides a quick, cost-effective way for businesses to acquire the skills they need at the right time.
+Managed services enable companies to scale staffing levels without developing internal recruitment, hiring, training, and management resources.

 Flexibility Amid Uncertainty

 In uncertain economic times, businesses have to keep flexibility top of mind.
-The post-COVID era has demonstrated that flexibility is crucial to a company's ability to survive and thrive in uncertain times.
+The post-COVID era has demonstrated that flexibility is crucial to a company's survival and growth in uncertain times.

 Flexibility has become essential in workforce solutions, with all forms of contingent work allowing companies to easily adjust their workforce size with minimal disruption.
-Service providers add value by helping companies assess their current staffing, identify gaps, and source the needed resources efficiently.
+Service providers add value by helping companies assess their current staffing, identify gaps, and efficiently source the resources they need.

 Building Future Business Capacity